 Loans are processed by the Recordkeeper upon approval of the application.
 The Plan Sponsor has determined that loans shall bear interest equal to the Prime Rate as of the preceding month's close plus 1%.
-Loan rates on outstanding loans ranged from 4.25% to 10.50% during both 2010 and 2009 with maturities ranging from 1/1/2011 to 11/30/2017.
+Loan rates on outstanding loans ranged from 4.25% to 10.50% during both 2011 and 2010 with maturities ranging from 1/2/2012 to 12/1/2021.

-As a result of the adoption of the Financial Accounting Standards Board (the "FASB") Accounting Standards Update ("ASU") 2010-25 Plan Accounting-Defined Contribution plans, the Plan retrospectively classified participant loans as receivables in the Statements of Net Assets Available for Plan Benefits and measured them at their unpaid principal balance plus any accrued but unpaid interest.
+Participant loans are classified as receivables in the Statements of Net Assets Available for Plan Benefits and measured at their unpaid principal balance plus any accrued but unpaid interest.